 - Please also allow time for soaking the beans.
 There is no spot above to add that to the total amount of time, but I want to be clear that if you choose to soak the beans, that will take additional time.

 - Sort and rinse the beans, removing any stones, dirt and shriveled beans.

 - Dump the rinsed beans into the Instant Pot (this is the one I have); add water to cover the beans plus approximately an additional 2 inches.
 Let set 8 hours or overnight.

 - Drain the water and thoroughly rinse the beans.

 - Dump beans back into the Instant Pot and add the remaining ingredients.
 Stir to mix.

 - Put on the Instant Pot lid, making sure that the vent is turned to “sealing”.

 - Cook beans on high pressure for 30 minutes.
 When finished cooking, allow the Instant Pot to naturally release pressure.
 (This takes my pot about 40 min.)

-- Beans will store in your fridge for 1 1/2 weeks or you can freeze them, too.
+- Beans will store in your fridge for up to 4 days or you can freeze them, too.